 But who said talking about Jesus automatically qualified one for Sainthood?
 Whose fault is it that perfection is expected among those who profess to follow Christ?

 Was the goal of Christ dying our perfection?
-Or did he die to cancel our sin debt, allowing us to rest from the fear and burden of perfection?
+Or did he die to cancel our sin debt, allowing us to rest from the burden of living perfectly, impossible in our human flesh?

 We harshly judge friends and neighbors, pastors, leaders, and Bible study teachers, including a few well-known leaders who have recently announced their divorces via Facebook.

 I have no plans to delve into their private lives, judge them, or lament them.